kazuibasou/hyper-dk-series/README.md

 ## Benchmark

-I measured the running time for generating a single randomized instance using the hyper dK-series implemented in Python with numba.
+I measured the running time in seconds for generating a single randomized instance using the hyper dK-series implemented in Python with numba.
 I used the same four empirical hypergraph data sets as Ref.
 [1].
+Yes, the hyper dK-series with d_v=2 or 2.5 takes some time because of many rewiring attempts, but the current version is *several tens of times faster* than the previous version without numba.

 | (*d<sub>v</sub>*, *d<sub>e</sub>*) | drug | Enron | primary-school | high-school |
 | ---- | ---- | ---- | ---- | ---- |